Pinacolada64/TADA/README.md

 * PopStack: Pops `return` addresses off the stack.
 There are a lot of uses of this in The Land of Spur, unfortunately.
 * InString: Replicates `INSTR("search_through","search_for")` function in ACOS, or other BASICs, such as the C128.
 * String Array System: By Jeff Jones.
 This allows strings to be stored beneath ROM.
 Hopefully it will save some BASIC RAM.
 I haven't implemented much other than a demo of it being used yet, however.
+* Sliding Input: Originally by Creative Micro Designs.
+With help, I have enhanced this utility to integrate with BASIC.
+It passes a string from the SYS call to be edited, and unlike `INPUT`, traps against accidental Clr/Home keypresses (confirmation is provided if you really _do_ want to erase the string), allows Inst/Del usage (while defeating "quote mode"), and `f1` and `f7` move left and right by words.
+(If the allowed length of the input exceeds the width of the "window" for displaying the input, the input scrolls left or right, hence the name "Sliding Input.")
+Hit `Return` and the string is passed back to BASIC, replacing the original contents.

 ## Want to play the original game?
 It's telnettable: telnet://dura-bbs.net:6359